Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: General SBLA definition and Halo Matching

 In the previous section we provided details about the TNG50 simulation and the synthetic spectra we will be using in this work.
-Here, we explore how we select SBLAs, and how we associate them with halos.
+Here, we explain how we select SBLA samples, and how to associate them with halos.

+As mentioned in Sect. \ref{section:intro}, SBLAs are defined as extended structures with strong absorption in the $\laf$ forest.
+We keep \citetalias{pieri14} and \citetalias{morrison24} limits of flux transmission as `strong' (that being, flux transmission below 0.25, 0.15 and 0.05), but allow the scale of the structures to be changed, so we can explore different types of SBLA samples.
 In Fig. \ref{fig:halo example} we can see a series of nearby transmission spectra that probe a region around two halos: one of mass $10^{11.54} \: M_{\odot}$ (represented in red) and another of mass $10^{10.04} \: M_{\odot}$ (represented in yellow).
-These halos are shown in one spatial direction and in the line-of-sight direction for the native spectral resolution, including different spectral bin sizes.
+These halos are shown in one spatial direction and in the line-of-sight direction for the native spectral resolution, including different spectral sizes and SDSS-like SBLAs.
 In binned cases we mask everything except flux transmission below 25\% to illustrate the SBLA selection on different scales.

-In Sect. \ref{sec:SDSS-like} we will explain in more detail their selection with SDSS-like data, and set about exploring what simulations tell us about them.
-In Sect. \ref{sec:variable size} we will explore a more general definition of SBLAs, using the resolved spectra.
+In Sect. \ref{sec:SDSS-like} we will explore relationship between SDSS-like SBLA and the halos they are associated with, and show how to compare these results with observations.
+In Sect. \ref{sec:variable size} we will explore a generalisation of SBLA sample-building and predict the range of halos one might expect to find.

 We will now define the framework we use for spatially and spectrally associating SBLAs with halos.
 We considered three criteria to achieve this: 1) halos must have masses above $10^9 \: M_{\odot}$, 2) the line-of-sight hosting the SBLA should pass within the $\rvir$ of the halo, and 3) the spectral range associated with the SBLA must overlap with the spectral range in the Lyman-$\alpha$ forest described by the redshift and the circular velocity of the halo.